MicrosoftDocs/windowsserverdocs/Z-not-in-TP5/security/security-policy-settings/manage/Administer-Security-Policy-Settings.md

 -   When a computer is restarted, the settings on that computer will be refreshed.

--   To force a computer to refresh its security settings as well as all Group Policy settings, see the [Gpupdate \[LH\]](Gpupdate.md) command\-line tool.
+-   To force a computer to refresh its security settings as well as all Group Policy settings, see the [Gpupdate \[LH\]](Gpupdate.md) command-line tool.

 **Precedence of a policy when more than one policy is applied to a computer**